There is much work to be done and Parlour has big plans.

-The research funding that led to Parlour is now finished, but there is still much work to do.
-We'd appreciate your input as we consider how to fund ongoing work and advocacy so we can make the most of the significant momentum we have built so far.
+The research funding that led to Parlour is now finished, but there is still much work to do and we want to make the most of the significant momentum we have built so far.

 Late last year we celebrated the new Gender Equity Policy for the Australian Institute of Architects.
 Now its time to put it into action and make things happen.